edgelesssys/marblerun-tensorflow-demo/README.md

 ## Running the demo

-We provide [a docker image](https://github.com/orgs/edgelesssys/packages/container/package/tensorflow-graphene-marble) to run TensorFlow Serving with Graphene and MarbleRun.
+We provide [a docker image](https://github.com/orgs/edgelesssys/packages/container/package/tensorflow-gramine-marble) to run TensorFlow Serving with Gramine and MarbleRun.
 You can also [build it yourself](#Building-the-Docker-Image).

 ### On Kubernetes